Iterative Refinement

 NBI Crystallized Optimization Ceiling

-If active ongoing optimization is necessary for the consciousness threshold, NBI systems should show a measurable ceiling on real-time self-modification tasks that biological systems do not face
+NBI systems should show a measurable ceiling on real-time self-modification tasks that biological systems do not face, if active ongoing optimization is required for the consciousness threshold.

 Documented Mar 2, 2026 · Active Testing · 1-3 Year Timeline